IDEA-FinAI/ToG/README.md

 # ToG
 The code for paper: ["Think-on-Graph: Deep and Responsible Reasoning of Large Language Model on Knowledge Graph"](https://arxiv.org/pdf/2307.07697.pdf).

+## News!
+Our paper is accepted by ICLR 2024 🥳🥳🥳.

 ## Here is the illustration of ToG: